Elven Sigil

 • Mounted Fighters +1 dmg/heal, and +1 Environment

-Player Perks & Debuffs
+Perks & Debuffs

 Pick two; whatever fits your character.
 Perks marked “Always-on” are constant and require no work; limited perks or user activated ones, however, show uses.
 If two don’t play nice, it’s marked.
 Keep it fast and honest.